 Guinea Bissau gained independence from the Portuguese in September 1974.
 After independence, the country added the capital to the name Guinea to strike a difference between the already existing Guinea.
 It is bordered by Senegal to the north and Guinea to the south, Mali to the northeast and the Atlantic Ocean to its west.

-Overview of Media & FOE Environment
+Overview of the Media & FOE Environment

-Legal Framework for Media Operation
+Legal & Regulatory Framework for Media Operation